Funding

 The repeated impulsive load is a health threat to the musculoskeletal system.
 The Marine Accident Investigation Branch in the UK has considered the dynamic loading and distorted postures major contributors to spinal injuries.
 Employers have a duty of care to ensure that crews are protected yet have an operational pressure to operate as often as possible.
 Nevertheless, there is no musculoskeletal model that is valid for dynamic postures of crew, passengers and marine casualties; nor is there a model valid for wave slam loading conditions.

-The School of Mechanical and Design Engineering has collaborated with the RNLI engineering team to establish the fundamental loading patterns of typical slam encounters on its fleet of lifeboats.
+The School of Electrical and Mechanical Engineering has collaborated with the RNLI engineering team to establish the fundamental loading patterns of typical slam encounters on its fleet of lifeboats.
 Laboratory based dynamic sitting experiments conducted by experienced lifeboat coxswains has provided insights of the main biomechanical loads under similar shock conditions at Portsmouth.
 The project will start with analysing the experimental results and implement an inverse dynamic model using the OpenSim musculoskeletal modelling package.
 The newly developed analyser will make a significant contribution to the wider biomechanics communities for outdoor mobile systems and the marine industry.

 The algorithm developed will form a critical part of the seakeeping and shock-mitigating navigational decisions that are key to the future surface vessels for safer operations for personnel and casualties.
 The project is aligned with the University’s vision to build global and national partnership through the boundary-breaking themes of future transportation and intelligent systems.